realm/realm-js/contrib/debug-rn-examples.md

 ```

 ### 3. Apply our custom `metro` config
 We have a custom `metro` configuration which will help find any linked dependencies in the mono-repo.
-First add it to the `devDependencies` in the projects `package.json`:
+First add it to the `devDependencies` in the example's `package.json`:

 ```json
 devDependencies: {